Zoya-Singh/Superstore_sales_analysis/README.md

-# 🚀 Superstore Sales Analytics and Forecasting (Maximized Accuracy)
+#Superstore Sales Analytics and Forecasting

 A complete end-to-end Machine Learning project to analyze transactional data and predict future sales, achieving a **highly accurate, production-ready** performance.